voronkovich/symfony.plugin.zsh/README.md

 antigen bundle voronkovich/symfony.plugin.zsh
 ```

-Or clone this repo and add this into your .zshrc:
+Or clone this repo and add this into your `.zshrc`:

 ```sh
 source path/to/cloned/repo/symfony.plugin.zsh